Lmpkessels/blog/posts/2025-08-23-binary-part-iv.md

 Like to stay updated and learn about Systems, Rust, Math, and more?
 Then you can follow me on [X/Twitter](https://x.com/lmpkessels) where I'll be posting when a blog goes live.

 Want to see coded examples?
-[Click ALU](https://github.com/Lmpkessels/axiom.git) a 32-bit Arithmetic Logic Unit that goes from integers to bit-by-bit simulations through logic gates, supports ADD, SUB, MULTIPLY, DIV.
+Check, [ALU](https://github.com/Lmpkessels/axiom.git) a 32-bit Arithmetic Logic Unit that goes from integers to bit-by-bit simulations through logic gates, supports ADD, SUB, MULTIPLY, DIV.

 Now go practice some _binary multiplication_ till next time.